eserebry/holberton-system_engineering-devops/0x00-shell_basics/README.md

 Only digits and letters are used to sort; Digits should come first You can assume that all the files we will test with will have at least one letter or one digit The listing should end with a new line
+19. File type: Holberton #advanced
+Create a magic file holberton.mgc that can be used with the command file to detect Holberton data files.
+Holberton data files always contain the string HOLBERTON at offset 0.